RWS/studio-api-docs/apiconcepts/releasenotes/tradosstudio2022sr1.md

     ci = CultureInfo.GetCultureInfo("en-US");
     ```
                                                         ??
-To ensure consistency across the application when comparing the string representation of the language codes, it is recommended to use the [CultureCode](../../api/core/Sdl.Core.Globalization.CultureCode.yml) wrapper.
+To ensure consistency across the application when comparing the string representation of the language codes, we recommend using the [CultureCode](../../api/core/Sdl.Core.Globalization.CultureCode.yml) wrapper.

 Example: